c-er/15424-project/README.md

 Given the significance of this result, and the rather mysterious nature of the real arithmetic proof rule, the question "what is really going on here?" likely crosses many students' minds.
 A little research would reveal a number of algorithms for automatically deciding the truth of a sentence of real arithmetic (called quantifier elimination (QE) algorithms), but many of the choices have significant disadvantages:

-- **Tarski's original algorithm** was a very important theoretical breakthrough, but complicated and so inefficient that it isn't useful for anything besides theoretical purposes (CITE HANDBOOK).
+- **Tarski's original algorithm** was a very important theoretical breakthrough, but complicated and so inefficient that it isn't useful for anything besides theoretical purposes [[4]](#ref-handbook).
 Given the complexity of this algorithm, understanding it would be difficult, and given the inefficiency, interaction with an implementation (which would be very useful for understanding) would not be feasible.
-- **Cylindrical-Algebraic Decomposition (CAD)** is the state of the art when it comes to practical QE, so it doesn't suffer from the inefficiency problem of Tarski's algorithm (CITE HERE).
-However, it is incredibly complicated: so much so that it took experts in the field 30 years to produce a working implementation (CITE HERE).
+- **Cylindrical-Algebraic Decomposition (CAD)** is the state of the art when it comes to practical QE, so it doesn't suffer from the inefficiency problem of Tarski's algorithm [[2]](#ref-cad).
+However, it is incredibly complicated: so much so that it took experts in the field 30 years to produce a working implementation (citation needed).
 As such, it is likely not suitable for a student in an introductory CPS class.
-- **Virtual substitution** is efficient (CITE HERE), and simple enough to be part of CMU's introductory 15-424 _Logical Foundations of Cyber-Physical Systems_ course.
-The only shortcoming of this algorithm is that it isn't complete, in the sense that there are theoretical limitations that prevent it from deciding the truth of arbitrary sentences of real arithmetic (CITE HERE).
+- **Virtual substitution** is efficient [[9]](#ref-vsub), and simple enough to be part of CMU's introductory 15-424 _Logical Foundations of Cyber-Physical Systems_ course.
+The only shortcoming of this algorithm is that it isn't complete, in the sense that there are theoretical limitations (given by the well-known Abel-Ruffini theorem) that prevent it from deciding the truth of arbitrary sentences of real arithmetic.
 Understanding this algorithm is thus not equivalent to understanding what's going on behind the scenes of the $\R$ proof rule.

 However, there is a (not too well-known) alternative that offers a reasonable balance: the **Cohen-Hörmander** algorithm [[1]](#ref-orig).
 It is simple enough to be described in full in this paper, complete in the sense that it can (in principle) decide the truth of any sentence of real arithmetic, and efficient enough to admit implementations that one can actually interact with.
 This work thus aims to introduce an audience of students taking introductory logic courses to real quantifier-elimination by providing a writeup, a number of visuals, and an interactive implementation of the Cohen-Hörmander algorithm.

 ## Related Work

-Mention the CAD visualization guy.
+[[10]](#ref-cadvis) develops a tool that can be used to visualize the data structures computed by the cylindrical algebraic decomposition algorithm.
+This present work is analogous to that one in the sense that we provide an implementation that allows users to view and understand the main data structure (the sign matrix) computed by the Cohen-Hörmander algorithm.

+[[4]](#ref-handbook) presents the Cohen-Hörmander algorithm and provides an implementation in OCaml.
+Our presentation of the algorithm is based on this one.
+While the implementation provided by this book is likely more readable than ours, we improve accessibility and usability of the implementation by embedding it in a website and enabling verbose output that allows the reader to trace the operation of the algorithm.

+Our presentation of the algorithm also differs from both of the above by including _animated_ visualizations intended to complement text-based explanations.

 # Background